iruwl/iruwl.github.io/content/posts/2019-10-24---Install-Elasticsearch-7.0.0-on-Ubuntu-18.04.md

 }
 ```

-It will take 5-10 seconds for the service to start.
-If you see curl: (7) Failed to connect to localhost port 9200: Connection refused, wait for a few seconds and try again.

 If you want to see the messages logged by the Elasticsearch service you can use the command below:

 ```console